 William C. “Jack” Davis is the former Executive Director of the Center.
 A native of Independence, Missouri, he was educated in Northern California, spent 20 years in editorial management in the magazine and book publishing industry, then left the industry in 1990 to spend the next decade working as a writer and consultant.

 Davis is author or editor of more than 50 books and numerous documentary screenplays in the fields of Civil War and southern history.
 He has also served as consultant for numerous television productions, including the Arts & Entertainment Network/History Channel series “Civil War Journal.
 He is a three-time winner of the Jefferson Davis Award given for book-length works on Confederate history.
-His most recent book is Crucible of Command: Ulysses S. Grant and Robert E. Lee–The War they Fought, the Peace they Forged.
+Among his most recent books is Crucible of Command: Ulysses S. Grant and Robert E. Lee–The War they Fought, the Peace they Forged.

 Robertson is the author or editor of more than 20 books.
 His biography of Gen. Thomas Jonathan Jackson, Stonewall Jackson: The Man, The Soldier, The Legend, won an unprecedented eight national awards and was used as the foundation for the portrayal of Jackson in the Ted Turner/Warner Bros. film, Gods and Generals, released in 2003.
 He has regularly appeared in Civil War programs on the Arts & Entertainment Network, the History Channel, C-Span, and public television, and he recorded a weekly Civil War program that aired on 11 public radio stations.
 He is also a lecturer of national acclaim and was one of the most popular teachers in the history of Virginia Tech, attracting some 300 students each semester to his Civil War course.